 Helpful Equipment

 I personally love making homemade espresso with a moka pot because it’s a simple, small, and affordable way to brew espresso.
-If you have the space and drink espresso a lot, an espresso machine may be a good investment for you!
+If you have the space and drink espresso a lot, an espresso maker may be a good investment for you!

 Using a 16oz wide-mouth mason jar + lid is the easiest way to make a homemade shaken espresso.
 Plus, mason jars can be used for so many things, they’re a great thing to have around the house.